rconnorjohnstone/SpaceHabDesign/README.md

 ## Homework 1
 Homework 1 is a really simple <2 page paper, so I'm going to play around with using `pandoc` and markdown files to generate one that looks nice.
 Should be really straightforward though, since I won't really need anything complicated.
 But maybe I'll add some nice pictures or something just for fun.

+## Homework 2
+Another simple <2 page paper, this time on radiation shielding.
+The markdown thing didn't work out all that great, so I'll continue using it for documentation, but stick with regular LaTeX for the paper itself.
+I plan on beginning to build out the formatting and bibliography stuff that I'll use in the class.